i-am-noamg/cursorbird/README.md

 ## 🎯 What is This?

 Play **Cursor Bird** while Cursor agents are running.
-The game automatically opens in a paused state when an agent starts and closes when all agents finish. **Tab to flap** and keep yourself entertained instead of doomscrolling on your phone, only to realize your agent finished 30 minutes ago.
+The game automatically opens when an agent starts and closes when all agents finish. **Tab to flap** and keep yourself entertained instead of doomscrolling on your phone, only to realize your agent finished 30 minutes ago.

 ## ✨ Features